MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/shopify/transactions-and-payouts.md

 1. Can be difficult if there are multiple invoices (and credit memos), but one payout from the payment provider with a lump sum.
 2. Amount usually doesn't match due to commission.
 You can use payment tolerance or/and payment discounts to handle fees.

-### <a name="option--reconcile-incoming-transfers-to-bank-account-against-interim-account-representing-money-at-the-payment-provider" />Option 2: reconcile incoming transfers to bank account against interim account representing money at the payment provider
+### <a name="option-2-reconcile-incoming-transfers-to-bank-account-against-interim-account-representing-money-at-the-payment-provider" />Option 2: reconcile incoming transfers to bank account against interim account representing money at the payment provider

 Merchant imports sales order to [!INCLUDE[prod_short](../includes/prod_short.md)] and post shipment and invoice.